code4ref/code4ref.github.io/pure.md

-The list of roles here is not really suitable for software projects (this is something to ask Pure developers in the future), so for now "Author" is likely the most useful role.
-There is no suitable role for maintainers, testers etc. - you should use "Other".
+The list of roles here is not really suitable for software projects (this is something to ask Pure developers in the future), so for now **Author** is likely the most useful role.
+There is no suitable role for maintainers, testers and other contributors who are not authors - for these, you should use **Other**.

 ![Image](PureImages/08_AuthorRole.png)